SteveHodge/assistantdm/readme.txt

  * ... change 'value' attributes in xml. these should either be 'base' or 'total' attributes (support 'value' as 'base' for loading only). also fix differences in ac
  *
  * BUG handle io exceptions while reading display.xml
- * BUG exception if image width or height is set to 0 - slightly fixed by returning the unscaled/rotated image
- * asynchronous loading of images
- * soft references for ImageMedia - at least for transformed images
  * when temporary hitpoints from a buff are gone the buff should be removed if it has no other effect
  * should be able to temporarily disable armor/shield (once inventory is tracked should have way of selecting items in inventory)
- * add caching of loaded files in MediaManager
- * performance improvements in animation code - bounding boxes for elements
- * grouping - changing parent should modify children to maintain position - probably need consistent location property to implement this
  * rearrange images. also find animal names - stats blocks
  * website: simplify updating - updates can be missed at the moment *